 Hi!
 I’m Ava Francesca, but let’s be real– that’s a lot of letters, so ‘af’ or ‘Ava’ is just fine!

-I am an incoming first-year Information and Media doctoral student and University Enrichment Fellow at Michigan State University in the Department of Advertising and Public Relations.
+I am a first-year Information and Media doctoral student and University Enrichment Fellow at Michigan State University in the Department of Advertising and Public Relations, under the advisement of Dr. Kjerstin Thorson.
 As Loyola University Chicago’s School of Communication’s first dual-degree student, I concurrently completed my Master of Science in Global Strategic Communication (2020) and my Bachelor of Arts in Advertising (2019).

 My recent projects serve to support a research agenda that is rooted in my journey and the concept of “home.”
 This work is heavily influenced by socio-spatial and cultural-historical perspectives and centers on the intersection of communication, place, space, technology (old and new), and community.

-When I’m not studying, my interests include volunteering as a public history and industrial heritage tour guide(think “grains and trains”), rail-fanning, biking, alternative print media, sewing, and photography.
-Also, I’m a proud cat- and plant-mom (2 cats and 53 plants… or is it the other way around?)
+When I’m not studying, my interests include volunteering as a public history and industrial heritage tour guide(think “grains and trains”), social activism, rail-fanning, biking, alternative print media, sewing, and photography.
+Also, I’m a proud cat- and plant-mom (2 cats and 63 plants… thankfully, not the other way around).

 Up until recently, I designed, produced, and managed a size-inclusive, body-positive, femme vintage reproduction apparel line.
 This project was placed on hiatus during my Ph.D. application process.

 Want to collaborate?
 Feel free to connect under “Contact.”